Ohio Osteopathic Association Awards

 George L. Eckert, Jr., DO, Mentor of the Year Award

 The George L. Eckert, Jr., DO, Mentor of the Year Award was established in 2011 to honor a physician each year who has a record of offering guidance and encouragement to medical students, residents, and fellows.
-Any Ohio osteopathic medical student, resident, or fellow may submit a nomination by March 1 of each year.
-The award is presented during the Ohio Osteopathic Symposium each spring.
+Any Ohio osteopathic medical student, resident, or fellow may submit a nomination.

-The award is named in memory of Dr. Eckert, a family physician from Columbus who was a mentor and role George Eckertmodel to medical students, residents, and new DOs throughout his 57 years in practice.
+The award is named in memory of Dr. Eckert, a family physician from Columbus who was a mentor and role George Eckertmodel for medical students, residents, and new DOs throughout his 57-year practice.

-Dr. Eckert, who died February 2, 2011, was well known by the profession as chaplain of the OOA House of Delegates, delivering the opening prayer for more than 25 years.
-He opened his medical office in 1954, on North High Street just blocks from Ohio State University, and operated his practice with compassion and grace for more than 28 years.
+Dr. Eckert, who died on February 2, 2011, was well known in the profession as the chaplain of the OOA House of Delegates, delivering the opening prayer for more than 25 years.
+He opened his medical office in 1954, on North High Street, just blocks from Ohio State University, and operated his practice with compassion and grace for more than 28 years.
 In 1982, he accepted a position at Doctors Hospital as the director of Medical Education, a post he held until his retirement in 1991.

-During his career, he served as chief of staff at Doctors Hospital, medical director at a nursing home, Board member for Peer Review Systems, member of the Columbus Board of Health for 16 years and Board President for three terms and a clinical professor for Ohio University College of Osteopathic Medicine.
-He was active in organized medicine, chairing numerous committees and serving as the Columbus Osteopathic Association president.
+During his career, he served as chief of staff at Doctors Hospital, medical director at a nursing home, Board member for Peer Review Systems, member of the Columbus Board of Health for 16 years, Board President for three terms, and a clinical professor for Ohio University College of Osteopathic Medicine.
+He was active in organized medicine, chairing numerous committees and serving as president of the Columbus Osteopathic Association.
 He continued serving as an Osteopathic Heritage Foundation Board member for many years.

-Dr. Eckert cared for thousands and counseled hundreds on subjects ranging from community health, education, the practice of family medicine, professional politics, and life in general.
-Most importantly, he was a friend to all those who had the privilege of knowing him.
-Through the Mentor of the Year award, his dedication will be remembered, treasured, and appreciated for many years.
+Dr. Eckert cared for thousands and counseled hundreds on topics ranging from community health and education to the practice of family medicine, professional politics, and life in general.
+Most importantly, he was a friend to all who had the privilege of knowing him.
+Through the Mentor of the Year award, his dedication will be remembered, treasured, and appreciated for years to come.

 Legacy Award